awsdocs/amazon-ecs-developer-guide/doc_source/firelens-using-fluentbit.md

       --region us-east-1
 ```

-The latest stable AWS for Fluent Bit image can be referenced in an AWS CloudFormation template by referencing the Systems Manager parameter store name\.
+The newest stable AWS for Fluent Bit image can be referenced in an AWS CloudFormation template by referencing the Systems Manager parameter store name\.
 The following is an example:

 ```
 Parameters: